vino-copilot/Nicorai-website/AWS_COST_ESTIMATE_MVP.md

-# AWS Cost Estimate for MVP Setup
+# AWS Cost Estimate for MVP Setup (With External Redis)

 This document provides an updated cost breakdown for the AWS services used in the MVP version of the application.